 Skip to content

-How to Make DTF Transfers Feel Softer and More Breathable: A Guide by Armor Ink
+How to Make Soft DTF Transfers Feel Softer and More Breathable: A Guide by Armor Ink

-How to Make DTF Transfers Feel Softer and More Breathable: A Guide by Armor Ink
+How to Make Soft DTF Transfers Feel Softer and More Breathable: A Guide by Armor Ink

 DTF (Direct-to-Film) transfers have gained significant popularity in the apparel decorating industry due to their versatility and durability.
 However, some transfers can feel plasticky, and lack breathability, which can affect the overall quality of the final product.
 At Armor Ink, we believe in providing exceptional transfers that not only look great but also feel softer and more breathable than our competitors.
 In this blog post, we'll share our expertise and outline some essential steps to achieve superior DTF transfers.